 A mono Noise is initialized with specified duration and amplitude.
-The following things are checked: The attributes should be correctly set The table should be the right duration,
+The following things are checked: The attributes should be correctly set The table should be the right dtype and the right duration, given the sampling rate

 - The chunks should be correct, given the block size.
-The last chunk should be zero-padded. - · The waveform should not exceed amplitude anywhere - As long as the waveform is sufficiently long, it should exceed 90% of the amplitude somewhere - Concatenating the chunks should generate a result equal to the table, albeit zero-padded to a multiple of the block size. - Specifying channel as None should give identical results to leaving it unspecified.
+The last chunk should be zero-padded. - The waveform should not exceed amplitude anywhere - As long as the waveform is sufficiently long, it should exceed 90% of the amplitude somewhere - Concatenating the chunks should generate a result equal to the table, albeit zero-padded to a multiple of the block size. - Specifying channel as None should give identical results to leaving it unspecified.

-duration_ms: passed as duration amplitude: passed as amplitude check_duration_samples: int or None If not None, the length of the sounds table should be this check_n_chunks_expected [int or None] If not None, the length of the sounds chunks should be this test_init_multichannel_noise(duration_ms, amplitude, channel, check_duration_samples, check_n_chunks_expected)
+duration_ms : passed as duration amplitude : passed as amplitude check_duration_samples : int or None check_n_chunks_expected [int or None] If not None, the length of the sounds chunks should be this